10 October 2019

 Keep that in mind next time somebody will ask you about Chief Technology Officer job description.

-At The Software House, we know that CTO’s role is very demanding and we respect how much time and effort is needed to properly fulfil their responsibilities.
+At The Software House, we know that CTO role is very demanding and we respect how much time and effort is needed to properly fulfil their responsibilities – from technological development and business vision to leadership and management skills.
 That is why we’ve prepared a special resources hub to support CTOs and their day-to-day jobs.
 It includes business topics, practical tips, invitations to webinars and free open-source tools.
 Everything a great CTO might need – so enjoy!